 Veracode recommends that your organization uses MPT in conjunction with other automated security assessments, so that your organization can build upon and extend the findings identified by Veracode's automated assessments.
 This approach allows penetration testers to focus on business logic flaws and complex attack schemes that are not easily automated.

 Details of Veracode Manual Penetration Testing are available in the methodology section of the Veracode Detailed PDF Report and Customizable PDF Report.

 All Veracode Manual Penetration Testing is performed according to industry-standard testing methodologies where applicable.
-The following table describes what testing methodology is used by application type and vulnerability types Veracode tests for in manual penetration tests:
+The following table describes the test type, methodology, and vulnerability types that Veracode uses for manual penetration tests.

 |Mobile application||OWASP Mobile Security Testing Guide||OWASP Mobile Top 10|